Genentech/g_ani/README.md

  g_ANI contains a reimplementation of the ANI Neural Net Potential developed at Genentech.
 It also contains a command line tool [sdfNNPConfAnalysis.pl](iscripts/sdfNNPConfAnalysis.pl) computes the strain in a small molecule ligand confomation.
+This allows the computation of strain energy with QM accuracy in just a few minutes on a GPU while analyzing hundreths of conformations.

 Relevant references are:
    - [ANI-1: an extensible neural network potential with DFT accuracy at force field computational cost](https://pubs.rsc.org/en/content/articlelanding/2017/SC/C6SC05720A)